Samia Quddus

 Counselling is two people, in the same room, focused on one person.
 A counsellor's full presence and therapeutic techniques enables the person sharing to experience being held and contained.
 This is a reparative experience, promoting emotional well-being and resilience.

 Counselling and psychotherapy are not one-size-fits-all approaches.
-As an integrative therapist, I offer a flexible therapy service by appropriately combining various "modalities" or types of care to tailor counselling to your needs, individually.
+I offer a flexible therapy service by appropriately combining various "modalities" or types of care to tailor counselling to your needs, individually.
 For children and adolescents, having their emotional states validated and experiencing an empathetic, attentive listener can be deeply healing.
+I offer weekly 50-minute sessions, available in-person or online.

-Step A: I offer a complimentary telephone consultation to briefly explore why you might be seeking counselling.
+I offer a free phone consultation to briefly explore why you might be seeking counselling and an opportunity for you to ask questions.

-Step B: A face-to-face consultation allows us to explore your reasons for seeking therapy, any questions you may have as well as to ensure that both you and I feel comfortable to work together.
+For adults 18+: In our first session, we’ll explore your reasons for seeking therapy, any questions you may have, and ensure that we both feel comfortable working together.
+This session will focus on understanding your emotional, physical, and mental well-being, giving us a clear picture of your current challenges.
+You can ask any questions you may have as well as to ensure that both you and I feel comfortable to work together.
 If I am not the best fit for you, I will recommend someone else.
-This meeting is 50 minutes and is not a therapeutic session.
-I charge a standard fee of £70.

 Location